djonn/stavebi/readme.md

 - Have toasts float on top of the remaining page, instead of possibly moving the hive
 - Recreate hive so I haven't just stolen it
 - Auth for admin pages
+- Refactor to use static file hosting, only using dotnet to build a set of json files
+- Add button to shuffle letters